ethos-source/bip39-web-tool/README.md

 The purpose of this tool is to allow users to get additional data/insights about their addresses through an easy-to-use web interface.

+# How to Use

+Open up index.html and enter in the required information to generate what you need

+# For Developers

 Install all the dependencies by running `npm install`

 If you make any changes to **prebundle.js** then be sure to run `npm run convert` to bundle those changes before running `npm run start` or opening the file